 Social partners' role in the implementation, monitoring and assessment phase:

-With the aim of reaching a consensus with all interest groups on the "National Response Plan to the economic and social consequences of the war in Ukraine" (Royal Decree-Law 6/2022 of 19 July), the Government, prior to its approval, held a round of contacts with parliamentary groups, social agents, and the autonomous communities (regional governments).
-On 21 March 2022, the meeting of the "Social Dialogue Table" was held, following on from the meeting held on 7 March with the President of the Government.
+On 21 March 2022, the meeting of the "Social Dialogue Table" was held, continuing the meeting that was held on 7 March with the President of the Government.
 The representatives of workers and employers had the opportunity to share their proposals for dealing with the economic impact of the war.
 On the employers' side, the president of the CEOE, Antonio Garamendi, and the president of CEPYME, Gerardo Cuevas, attended; and on the workers' side, the secretary general of UGT, Pepe Álvarez, and the secretary general of CCOO, Unai Sordo.

-A few days before the approval of Royal Decree-Law 6/2022, agricultural and livestock sector trade unions agreed that the situation of the farms was practically unsustainable, as a result of the increases in the price of diesel or feed.
-UPA (the professional organisation 'Union of Small Farmers') accused large energy companies of seriously damaging the agricultural sector through speculative practices, and called on the Government to intervene to halt this 'unacceptable' rise in energy prices.
+A few days before the approval of Royal Decree-Law 6/2022, agricultural and livestock sector trade unions agreed that the situation of the farms was unsustainable, as a result of the increases in the price of diesel or feed.
+UPA (the professional organisation 'Union of Small Farmers') accused large energy companies of seriously damaging the agricultural sector through speculative practices, and called on the government to intervene to halt this 'unacceptable' rise in energy prices.

 The approval of Royal Decree-Law 6/2022, which was well accepted by companies and trade unions, has helped to appease the complaints of social agents in the sector, who were calling for aid to deal with the sharp price rises.